cn0047/stash/ed/t/programming/README.md

 A class in which each variable is used by each method is maximally cohesive.

 Cohesion types:
-* Functional cohesion
+* Functional cohesion.
-* Sequential cohesion
+* Sequential cohesion.
-* Communicational cohesion
+* Communicational cohesion.
-* Procedural cohesion
+* Procedural cohesion.
-* Temporal cohesion
+* Temporal cohesion.
-* Logical cohesion
+* Logical cohesion.
-* Coincidental cohesion
+* Coincidental cohesion.

 #### Code quality